RESP to RRSP Transfer: How to Do It

-Most people understand that a Registered Education Savings Plan (RESP) is a great way to save for their child’s education, but they may not realize that you can also transfer funds within an RESP to an Registered Retirement Savings Plan (RRSP).
+Most people understand that a Registered Education Savings Plan (RESP) is a great way to save for their child’s education.
+They come as individual plans and as family RESP plans.
+However, they may not realize that you can also transfer RESP contributions funds within an RESP to a Registered Retirement Savings Plan (RRSP), which is a long-term account Canadians use post-retirement.

 The first thing to consider is the rules that are in place when it comes to RESP to RRSP transfers.
 To complete the transfer, you must meet the following conditions: